alanjyu/global_linear_directional_mean/README.md

-# linDirMeanGlobal
+# Global Linear Directional Mean
-Arcpy script for getting the mean direction and length of polylines spatially within multiple polygons.
+An arcpy script to calculate the mean direction and length of polylines contained with the polygons.
+The output is displayed as a polyline.

+## Environment
+- ArcMap 10.8
+- Python 2.7